 Late night culture at the Gallery

 Every hump day, Christchurch Art Gallery Te Puna o Waiwhetu keeps its doors open for ‘art after-hours’ specials.
 An extended closing time of 9pm (it’s usually 5pm) is filled with special events and happenings not available anywhere else.
-For those finishing work at 5pm, it’s the perfect opportunity to finally take the time to wander through every exhibition alone or as part of the free late-night tour kicking off at 7:15pm.
+For those finishing work at 5pm, it’s the perfect opportunity to finally take the time to wander through every exhibition.
 The event page of the Gallery’s website will keep you well-informed on upcoming exclusive talks with artists and curators as well as film screenings and hands-on workshops.

 Balmy balcony hangouts